tuanht/js-crawl/README.md

 The crawl result data will be POST to web service automatically.
 The server API URL is define in `HomePageController.POST_REPORT_API_URL`.

-Furthermore, I has written a piece of web service at [js-crawl-server](https://github.com/tuanht/js-crawl-server).

 ### Web service avaiable API